SoftwareSecurityLab/Heap-Overflow-Detection/README.md

 Known Issues
 ------------
-It may you get the message "node i is not satisfiable" since the detection tool can not generate appropriate input data if the symbolic buffer has not had enough space to hold the generated input.
-In this situation, you have to increase the value of the parameters in the [`config.py`](https://github.com/SoftwareSecurityLab/Heap-Overflow-Detection/blob/main/Project-Files/source/config.py) file.
+It may you get the message "node i is not satisfiable" since the detection tool can not generate appropriate input data if the symbolic buffer has not enough space to hold the generated input.
+In this situation, you have to increase the value of parameters in the [`config.py`](https://github.com/SoftwareSecurityLab/Heap-Overflow-Detection/blob/main/Project-Files/source/config.py) file.
 ## Authors
 * **Ali Kamali** - [alikmli](https://github.com/alikmli)
 * **Sara Baradaran** - [SaraBaradaran](https://github.com/SaraBaradaran)